 Turn your children into teachers.
 Invest in lessons or training (such as piano, ballet, computer, or bike repair) for one or two older children.
 They can then pass that skill on to younger children.

 Be entrepreneurial.
 Help your children find ways to earn money.
 You can go beyond the usual lawn care, babysitting, and pet-sitting, by capitalizing on your child’s skills.
 Consider the Wisconsin teen whose knack for fixing thrown-away electronics led him to launch the now highly successful electronics repair site Tough Gaming.
+If you want to learn how to start your own online business, then check out eCom babes course cost here.

 Don’t give in to peer pressure.
 Don’t buy the big new house, the big new vehicle (or the little square vehicle), the big new (fill in the blank).
 Chances are you don’t need it.